 3. Top and serve: Remove the pork and noodles to a serving bowl.
 Top with the peanuts, cilantro, basil and serrano chile.
 Or, put the noodles in individual serving bowls before topping with the nuts and spices.

-*Chinese style: In the sauce, replace the fish sauce with 1 tbsp rice wine vinegar, and the lime juice with 1 tbsp oyster sauce.
+*Chinese style: In the sauce, replace the fish sauce with 1 tablespoon rice wine vinegar, and the lime juice with 1 tablespoon oyster sauce.
 Top with thin sliced scallion in place of the cilantro and basil.

 *More vegetables: I like to add thinly sliced onions and bell peppers to this dish.
 After cooking the pork, remove it to a plate with a slotted spoon, then stir-fry the vegetables until browned and just softening.
 Add the pork back to the pan, and continue with the recipe.